jimjam-slam/sverto/README.md

 * Once you've run `npm install`, there'll also be a `package-lock.json` and a `.luarc.json`.
 You should version control these too (although you oughtn't need to edit them manually).
 You don't need to touch the `node_modules` folder, either.

 See [`example.qmd`](./example.qmd) to learn how to add Svelte components to your documents and the [Svelte tutorial](https://svelte.dev/tutorial/basics) to learn how to create them.

+As well as the project format, Sverto ships with document formats (the default is `sverto-html`).
+If you need to change document options that would normally go under `format: html`, use `format: sverto-html` or `format-sverto-revealjs` instead.

 ## 🛍 Use other libraries in your Svelte component